EmreKp/spring101/README.md

 ### Snapshot

 ## Spring Framework
+Spring is a MVC framework written in Java.
+It also supports Kotlin and Groovy languages.

 ### Spring Boot
 Spring Boot contains a comprehensive infrastructure support for developing a micro service and enables you to develop enterprise-ready applications that you can “just run”.

-### Annotations
+It contains of Spring MVC, Tomcat

 ### Starter dependencies
 Parent pom is required for all Spring Boot applications: